 You can also add descriptive text to your post to explain your requirements for each job.
 These requirements do not, however, limit potentially unqualified candidates from responding to your job posts.
 You can, however, propose your own terms and negotiate on projects with them.

 You are solely responsible for sorting through proposals and interviewing candidates on this freelance marketplace.
 Upwork provides support only as far as billing goes, with options for escrow on payments.
-If you do not properly set up milestones and timeframes with your freelancer and monitor progress, however, you could end up paying for work that wasn’t done.
+If you do not properly set up milestones and timeframes with a freelancer and monitor progress, however, you could end up paying for work that wasn’t done.
 Upwork provides a handy app that you can use for task and time tracking.

 Upwork has one of the broadest ranges of skill sets and freelancer types.
 The price range for workers in and outside of the US is also broad.
 You can hire workers for as little as a few dollars an hour or post fixed-price jobs for the same amounts.
 Freelancers may charge higher rates on Upwork since the platform charges from 5% to 20% of their earnings, depending on how many dollars’ worth of projects they have completed there.

 Delivery time is one of the most common client complaints regarding Upwork freelancers.
-Though there are many reliable workers on this freelance marketplace, you have to closely monitor your workers to ensure that schedules are met.
+Though there are many reliable workers on this freelance marketplace, you have to closely monitor workers to ensure that schedules are met.

 Since June of 2016, clients are charged 2.75% of the cost of their projects.
 In addition, clients who are based in Australia, Canada, the U.S., the UK and some European countries may have the option to pay monthly fees of about $25 in lieu of the 2.75% cut.
 Moreover, fees for currency exchange have been noted as a common client complaint on this freelance marketplace.